septag/stackwalkerc/README.md

 ## Acknowledgments
 Almost all of the Windows API usage for StackWalk are taken from [StackWalker](https://github.com/JochenKalmbach/StackWalker) project by *Jochen Kalmbach*.
+For detailed information on how to use the API, read the *Kalmbach's* article on [CodeProject](https://www.codeproject.com/Articles/11132/Walking-the-callstack-2).
-This is actually a much more simplified and straight-to-the-point version of *StackWalker* library.
+This is actually a much more simplified (and improved imo) and straight-to-the-point version of *StackWalker* library.
 This project only supports msvc2015+/clang(windows) compilers, if you prefer C++ API or want support for older Visual studio versions, check out Kalmbach's StackWalker library mentioned above.

 [License (BSD 2-clause)](https://github.com/septag/stackwalkerc/blob/master/LICENSE)